-If something goes missing in the Department and you suspect it has been stolen, report it immediately to Charlie Aldous or for Bullard, bullardfac@esc.cam.ac.uk, who will assist you in filling out a Missing Items Report.
+If something goes missing in the Department and you suspect it has been stolen, report it immediately to Charlie Aldous or for Mandy Cockrill for Bullard, who will assist you in filling out a Missing Items Report.

-Out of hours, report the loss directly to the police and obtain a crime number; report the incident to Charlie or for Bullard bullardfac@esc.cam.ac.uk as soon as possible.
+Out of hours, report the loss directly to the police and obtain a crime number; report the incident to Charlie or Mandy for Bullard as soon as possible.